miguelcoria94/JustStocks/frontend/README.old.md

-### `LoginFormPage` Component

-After finishing the Redux actions and the reducer for the login feature, the React components are next.

-Create a `components` folder in the `frontend/src` folder.
-This is where all your components besides `App` will live.

 Make a folder called `LoginFormPage` nested in the new `components` folder which will hold all the files for the login form.
 Add an `index.js` file in the `LoginFormPage`.
 Inside of this file, add a React functional component named